-'It was a change of era, a lift-off moment'
+'A lift-off moment' - Federer v Sampras 21 years on

 On 2 July 2001, with world number one Sampras, then aged 29, expected to win a fifth straight Wimbledon title, Roger Federer claimed a stunning victory in the fourth round.
 It was a breakthrough moment for a young man who has gone on to usurp his hero's remarkable record at SW19.

-Twenty years later, Federer is now a 20-time Grand Slam winner.
-He has won Wimbledon eight times - one more than Sampras.
-He'll play at this year's tournament just over a month before his 40th birthday.
+Some 21 years later, Federer is retiring from tennis as a 20-time Grand Slam winner.
+He won Wimbledon eight times - once more than Sampras.

 Here, BBC Sport looks back on that Sampras-Federer match-up, the only time these two tennis greats would meet on court in an official match.
 It was a landmark moment in the evolution of the modern game.

 The second Monday of Wimbledon is known as 'Manic Monday'.
 All 32 men and women remaining in the singles draws are scheduled to play on the same day and upsets are highly anticipated.
-Still, there were only a few who might have expected on Centre Court.
+Still, there were only a few who might have expected one on Centre Court.

 Sampras was going for a record-extending eighth title and had only lost once at the All England Club since 1993.
 Federer was an enigmatic talent making his way in the game.
 He'd won the prestigious boys' championship at Wimbledon in 1998 and was seeded 15, but for many in the crowd, he was an unknown.